GHSVS-de/sass_compile_prefixghsvs/README.md

 #### FTP configuration (inside `$npm_package_DIR_project/ftp-credentials.json`)
 - **No guarantees concerning security!**
-- See also file `ftp-credentials-example.json`.
+- See example file `myProject/ftp-credentials.json`.
-- place a comment here: Place one if you want to.
+- `place a comment here`: Place one if you want to.
 No usage.
-- connectionName: "Whatever" string.
+- `connectionName`: "Whatever" string.
 An information displayed in console when the FTP script starts.
-- server: The FTP Server/Host.
+- `server`: The FTP Server/Host.
-- user: The FTP username.
+- `user`: The FTP username.
-- password: The password of user.
+- `password`: The password of user.
-- remoteDir: The ftp directory.
+- `remoteDir`: The ftp directory.
 Starts and ends with a slash (`/`)!
 If it's the ROOT of the current FTP connection just a single slash.
-- ssl: **I have never tested with value `false`!**.
+- `ssl`: **I have never tested with value `false`!**.
-- passive: At least `true` on Windows WSL is recommended because of firewall blockades.
+- `passive`: At least `true` on Windows WSL is recommended because of firewall blockades.